-A non-invasive tool for use in the diagnosis of adhesions is desirable, as the widely used laparoscopic exploration itself may result in the formation of adhesions.
+A non-invasive tool for use in the diagnosis of adhesions is desirable, as laparoscopic exploration may result in the formation of more adhesions.
 The detection of intra-abdominal adhesions is based on indirect signs or abnormal visceral slide.

-Computed tomography (CT) has proved to be a valuable diagnostic modality in the detection of advanced adhesion-related problems such as a bowel obstruction or bowel ischaemia.
+Abdominal adhesions are rarely visible on CT, however, CT has proven to be a valuable diagnostic modality in the detection of adhesion-related complications, such as bowel obstruction or bowel ischaemia.
 In the absence of concomitant diseases, an abrupt transition from dilated to collapsed bowel segments may be the only hint of the presence of adhesions that can be depicted on CT scans.

-Enteroclysis studies are advocated in patients with equivocal clinical symptoms or negative ﬁndings at CT.
+Enteroclysis studies may be useful in patients with equivocal clinical symptoms or negative ﬁndings at CT.